-21. In March 2012 following the annual review of the Shared Service Level Agreement it was decided to end the Shared Service Arrangement.
+24. In March 2012 following the annual review of the Shared Service Level Agreement it was decided to end the Shared Service Arrangement.
 This decision was subsequently reviewed in detail in Autumn 2012 with the decision being made for the disaggregation of the service to be effective from 1 January 2014.
-A project board comprising staff in both Councils has been established to plan the arrangements for January 2014 and beyond.
-This planning process will involve consultation with key stakeholders and staff to ensure that an effective fostering service that meets the needs of children can be maintained and developed.
+A project board comprising staff in both councils was established to plan the arrangements for January 2014 and beyond.
+This planning process involved consultation with key stakeholders and staff to ensure that an effective adoption and fostering service that meets the needs of children was maintained and developed.